 In addition, we run an off-site clinic at 1st Place Parents' and Children's Centre near Southwark's Aylesbury Estate, which provides services on Thursdays for children from birth to five years of age.
 This clinic aims to help the children of local families with a range of physical problems.

 The clinic runs on Thursdays from 9.30am - 1pm.
 Bookings at 1st Place are made via the centre.

-The BSO has run an Expectant Mothers' Clinic since 1980, and currently runs sessions in our clinical centre on Tuesday mornings and Thursday afternoons.
+The BSO has run an Expectant Mothers' Clinic since 1980, and currently runs sessions in our clinical centre on Tuesday evenings (17.45 - 20.15) and Thursday mornings (9.00 - 13.00).
 Many women experience back pain during pregnancy.
 Osteopathy can help with this and many other problems associated with pregnancy such as leg pains, pelvic pain and pain and tension in the neck and shoulders.
 Treatment is safe for you and your baby.

 Many expectant mothers come to us for treatment of problems caused by changes of posture or weight as well as previous musculoskeletal problems.
 Postnatal appointments can, for example, evaluate how your musculoskeletal system is functioning.
 Treatment and advice can be given to support you in returning to normal function.